cytomining/DeepProfiler-handbook/_sources/docs/04-metadata.md

 apply to your data).
 The name of certain columns can be changed as well and later associated with the expected information in the configuration file [(Section 3](#heading=h.5i3187icaj4t)).

-Click here to download an example [index file](https://github.com/cytomining/DeepProfiler-handbook/blob/00f3b41e753a40a1e3854a75bd491b7c1864a4da/DeepProfiler-Handbook/assets/index.csv).
+Click here to see an example [index file](https://github.com/cytomining/DeepProfiler-handbook/blob/00f3b41e753a40a1e3854a75bd491b7c1864a4da/DeepProfiler-Handbook/assets/index.csv).

 ```{figure} images/image3.png
 ---